-Aldi is one of the many grocery chains adapting to changes in shopping patterns and customer experience amidst the COVID-19 crisis, and their customers are quickly embracing their new plan to roll out their Curbside Grocery Pickups.
+Aldi is one of the many grocery chains adapting to changes in shopping patterns and customer experience amidst the COVID-19 crisis.
+And their customers are quickly embracing their new plan to roll out their Curbside Grocery Pickups.
 This new initiative will be rolled out at nearly 600 of their stores in the month of July. [i] Shoppers will be able to find a full selection of Aldi exclusives like they would in stores.
-Updated information on store locations offering curbside pickup can be found online on Aldi’s website, as well as on their mobile app. [i]
+Updated information on store locations offering curbside pickup can be found online on Aldi’s website. [i]

 “We are always looking for ways to make the Aldi shopping experience even more convenient and accessible for everyone.
 Whether shopping in-store, or online for delivery or pickup, we’ll continue to be here to safely serve our customers.” [i]

-While there is a perception that discount retailers don’t have the means to provide opportunities for customers to shop online, Aldi is breaking that stigma.
-The process is simple: shoppers fill their online carts with products, select a pickup time and location, and then proceed to check out and pick up their products at designated parking spots. [ii] Big retailers have already adapted this business model of convenience and ease to each customer through curbside pickup like Target, Walmart, Publix, etc. Target specifically has seen an increase in digital sales by more than 100% in March, which later increased to 275% in April. [iii]
+While there is a perception that discount retailers don’t have the means to provide opportunities for customers to shop online.
+Aldi is breaking that stigma.
+The process is simple: shoppers fill their online carts with products, select a pickup time and location, and then proceed to check out and pick up their products at designated parking spots. [ii] Big retailers have already adapted this business model of convenience and ease.
+Walmart, Target, and Publix are some of these retailers.
+Target specifically has seen an increase in digital sales by more than 100% in March, which later increased to 275% in April. [iii]

-Target is now offering certain perishables that were not offered before like eggs, ice cream, and bananas for same day-pickup along with clothes, shoes, and household goods. [iv] The chain retailer added 750 fresh and frozen grocery items for in-store and drive-up curbside pickup as well as expanding by more than 400 stores in the Midwest and more than 1,500 stores “in time for the holidays”. [iv] Target was an early player in the curbside pickup game, but has faced delays with inventory, shipments, etc. just like everyone else due to the virus, however the retailer is working closer towards solving these problems more and more every day.
+Target is now offering certain perishables that were not offered before like eggs, ice cream, and bananas for same day-pickup.
+Along with clothes, shoes, and household goods. [iv] The chain retailer added 750 fresh and frozen grocery items for in-store and drive-up curbside pickup.
+They are also expanding by more than 400 stores in the Midwest and more than 1,500 stores “in time for the holidays”. [iv] Target was an early player in the curbside pickup game, but has faced delays with inventory, shipments, etc. just like everyone else due to the virus, however the retailer is working closer towards solving these problems more and more every day.

 Retailers including Best Buy, Macy’s, Kohl’s, and Old Navy have all recently added the option for curbside service.
-As curbside moves from a perk, a leg up in the game some would say, retailers are now modeling business plans to view this aspect of selling as a complete necessity.
-There are many hoops to jump through to make curbside delivery a seamless experience for the shopper, but retailers are determined to find success in this operational path. [v] As the holidays quickly approach, retailers are strategically prepping for a “new normal” type of holiday shopping during the craziness of 2020.
+As curbside moves from a perk, retailers are now modeling business plans to view this aspect of selling.
+There are many hoops to jump through to make curbside delivery a seamless experience for the shopper.
+However, retailers are determined to find success in this operational path. [v] As the holidays quickly approach, retailers are strategically prepping for a “new normal” type of holiday shopping.